ehcache/contributing/CONTRIBUTING.md

-# Contributing to the Terracotta Project
+# Contributing to the Ehcache Project

 _We're happy to have you participate in our community with your contributions!_

 ## Legal

-All original contributions to the Terracotta-OSS project ("Terracotta") are licensed under the Apache License, version 2.0 or later.
+All original contributions to the Ehcache project are licensed under the Apache License, version 2.0 or later.

-The Apache License 2.0 text is included verbatim in the [LICENSE.txt](https://github.com/terracotta-oss/contributing/blob/main/LICENSE.txt) file in the root directory of the 'contributing' repository.
+The Apache License 2.0 text is included verbatim in the [LICENSE.txt](https://github.com/ehcache/contributing/blob/main/LICENSE.txt) file in the root directory of the 'contributing' repository.

 All contributions are subject to the Developer Certificate of Origin (DCO).